mizeller/Monocluar-Pose-Estimation-Pipeline-for-Spot/README.md

 └── ...
 ```

-The conversion scripts create the onepose_data directory, which can directly be used for training our modified OnePose++ algorihtm.
+The conversion scripts create the onepose_data directory, which can directly be used for training our modified OnePose++ algorithm.
 After further processing, it should be possible to convert the BOP data directly to the OnePose++ data format.
 However, the OnePose++ data requires a `Box.txt` file, which we could not create from the BOP data.

-We derived the Box.txt parameters by visually inspectinb the robot model in the world frame in Blender.
-We think, our data format is more accessible, albeit less robust, because it uses regular rotation matrices insted of quaternions.
+We derived the Box.txt parameters by visually inspecting the robot model in the world frame in Blender.
+We think, our data format is more accessible, albeit less robust, because it uses regular rotation matrices instead of quaternions.

 ```
 .